 Zoom H5 Review – A Portable Sound Studio

 I did a lot of research and I decided on the Zoom H5 for two reasons.
 One was that it did everything I wanted and more, and the other reason was, I couldn’t afford the top of their range, the Zoom H6.
-I always try to buy the best I can afford.
-And this is my Zoom H5 review after over 12 months of using it.
+Trying always to buy the best I can afford.
+And this is my Zoom H5 review after years of using it.

 The X/Y microphone capsule